evidhai/notes-techpechu-com/pages/CloudTrail.md

 	- can be mapped to [[SNS]]  for every log file delivery
 - CloudTrail Logs can be configured to get it delivered to [[CloudWatch Logs]]
 - #+BEGIN_IMPORTANT
-  There is a 15 min delay for CloudTrail to Cloudwatch
+  There is a 15 min delay for CloudTrail to CloudWatch Log delivery
   #+END_IMPORTANT